 Zahra is Accenture Technology's Inclusion & Diversity Lead for EALA and was previously the Human Capital & Diversity lead for UK&I. She has an active voice in the market on the topic of diversity and has written for and commented in leading publications, including Management Today, Forbes, The Telegraph and the Evening Standard.
 Zahra is on the board of advisors for Mind Matters—an initiative focused on mental health for young people.

 Zahra is a member of the Accenture UK & Ireland executive leadership team and was recently appointed as a director on the Accenture UK board of directors.

-Zahra is a vice chair of the Technology Leadership Group (TLG) for the Prince's Trust working with leaders from across the Technology Industry in the UK to engage the Technology Industry in raising money and helping the Prince's Trust to support disadvantaged Young People in the UK to get into employment.
-In 2016, Zahra was named a "Women in IT," "Woman of the year" finalist and was previously named by Management Today to their "35 Women Under 35" list.
+Zahra is on the board of Tech UK and is also a vice chair of the Technology Leadership Group (TLG) for the Prince's Trust working with leaders from across the Technology Industry in the UK to engage the Technology Industry in raising money and helping the Prince's Trust to support disadvantaged Young People in the UK to get into employment.
+In 2016, Zahra was named a "Women in IT," "Woman of the year" finalist and was previously named by Management Today to their “35 Women Under 35” list.
 She has a Bachelor of Science degree in management science from Brunel University.